VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/wrappingup.md

 https://arcan-fe.com/2020/02/10/leveraging-the-display-server-to-improve-debugging/ - it's in the URL

-## Other people that have ranted about similar things, but usually a bit more politely
+## Other people that have ranted about similar things, but usually a bit more politely:

 [A Proposal for a Flexible, Composable, Libre Desktop Environment (Michael McThrow)](https://mmcthrow-musings.blogspot.com/2020/04/a-proposal-for-flexible-composable.html)